 We’d had a really busy summer, especially the middle of August, it was manic, my back was really painful, we needed some chill-out time.
 So last week, apart from a family funeral on Tuesday, I arranged nothing, no trips out, no playdates, no driving, just time at home, me and my boy.
 We both needed a few days of lazy mornings in our PJ’s, late breakfasts and lots of reading and imaginary playtime.
 But he kept hinting that there was a lack of cakes in the kitchen!!
 That meant one thing – it was time for some baking with my son.

 We decided to make Oaty Banana Muffins as we hadn’t had them for ages.
-I discovered Sainsbury’s Little Ones Baby & Toddler Club when I starting to wean Monkey, and over the years I’ve used loads of their recipes – this is a firm favourite.
+I discovered Sainsbury’s Little Ones Baby & Toddler Club when I starting to wean him, and over the years I’ve used loads of their recipes – this is a firm favourite.

 To make these Oaty Banana Muffins you will need:

 75g Porridge Oats, plus extra for decoration

 250ml Olive Oil (the original recipe states Corn or Sunflower Oil which I never have in)

 2 medium ripe bananas, chopped – we mash them

 Baking with my son means that he is always in charge of beating the eggs and spooning the cake mixture into the cases.